Pensions in Ukraine

 Pensions in Ukraine provide income for retirees in Ukraine.
-They are provided pursuant to the Law of Ukraine on Compulsory State Pension Insurance (statements of the Ukrainian Supreme Council, 2003, No. 49-51, art.
+They are provided pursuant to the Law of Ukraine on Compulsory State Pension Insurance (statements of the Ukrainian Supreme Council, 2003, No. 49–51, art.
 376) that specifies a three-tiered pension provision system.

 System

 Ukraine's pension operates with three tiers:

 First tier

 This level is based on solidarity and subsidizing principles.
-Within this framework, pensions are assigned when reaching age 60 for men and 58.5 for women, on disability or on loss of the breadwinner.
-This system is funded by employees, entrepreneurs, the self-employed and others who are obliged to contribute to the state pension insurance.
+Within this framework, pensions are assigned when reaching age 60 for men and 58.5 for women, on disability, or on loss of the breadwinner.
+This system is funded by employees, entrepreneurs, the self-employed, and others who are obliged to contribute to the state pension insurance.
 This payment amounts to 22% of salary, which is paid either by the individual or by the employer.
-The contribution is received by the Pension Fund of Ukraine – an authority that is responsible for the state pension.
-Contributions are used by the Pension Fund to pay pensions of current retirees.
+The contribution is received by the Pension Fund of Ukraine, an authority that is responsible for the state pension.
+The Pension Fund uses contributions to pay pensions of current retirees.
 Such a system does not ensure that current contributors get paid when they retire.
-The Pension Fund is operated on a pay-as-you-go basis in which current contributions fund current pensions.
+The Pension Fund is operated on a pay-as-you-go basis, in which current contributions fund current pensions.
 The situation is expected to worsen as retirees increase from 23.5% to 27.8% of total population by 2050.